rsusik/keydrop/README.md

 ## Appendix

-We conducted an experiment involving 54 participants, to find out if the Keydrop keyboard layout is competitive to the Gboard layout in terms of typing speed and the number.
-The task was to manually copy a number of English sentences; typos were highlighted and had to be fixed immediately.
+We conducted an experiment involving 54 participants, to find out if the Keydrop keyboard layout is competitive to the gboard-like QWERTY layout in terms of typing speed and the number of typos.
+The task was to manually copy English sentences; typos were highlighted and had to be fixed immediately.
 Results showed that, on average, users type by 6% faster, making 33% fewer typos.

 The list of participants' cellphones used in the experiment: